Motorcycle Accident Lawyer in Columbia, SC

 Common Questions Asked of Columbia Motorcycle Crash Attorneys

 Motorcycle sales and ridership went from declining in the last few years to recently rebounding.
 They are now on the rise in the United States.
 A variety of factors have contributed to the increasing use of motorcycles, including a desire to avoid public transportation, direct-to-consumer sales, and the growing popularity of smaller engine bikes.
 Additionally, female ridership is increasing, as is electric motorcycle usage.
-With an increase in motorcycle riders comes the potential increase in motorcycle accidents.
+With an increase in motorcycle riders comes the potential increase in motorcycle accidents and court cases.

 A motorcycle ride can quickly shift from a fun adventure into a tragedy.
 As a motorcyclist, you face dangers ranging from other drivers to defective bikes to weather conditions to road hazards.
 If any one of these things causes a crash, you need an experienced lawyer by your side.
 Protect your legal rights by discussing your case with a Columbia motorcycle attorney as soon as possible.

 In South Carolina, one motorcyclist is killed every three days.
 About 13 percent of fatal motor vehicle accidents, and about 10 percent of accidents resulting in serious injury, involve a motorcycle.
 Over the last several decades, the number of motorcycle accident fatalities has more than doubled in the state.
 The amount of serious injuries has increased as well.
 The rise in accidents corresponds with the growing popularity of motorcycles as a mode of transportation.
 If you have been in an accident, you can contact a Columbia motorcycle accident lawyer who can help your case.